hawc2/text-analysis-with-python/README.md

 ## Text Mining with Python

+For a user-friendly tool to explore the basics of text mining, check out [Voyant](https://voyant-tools.org/).
 In the Python programming language, only a few powerful libraries are necessary to achieve interesting results.

 The [Natural Language Toolkit](https://www.nltk.org) has been a reliable library for the basics of text mining.
 The [NLTK Book guides](https://www.nltk.org/book/) you through the fundamental functions.
 A [hands-on NLTK tutorial](https://github.com/hb20007/hands-on-nltk-tutorial) has been created using Jupyter Notebooks.